Barry O'Callaghan: Riverdeep/HMH Group, EMPG & EMPGi

-Decline

-According to O'Callaghan, the company was doing well until August 2008.
-That year the great recession caused US states, and California in particular, to cut spending on textbooks from EMPG.
+In 2008, the great recession caused US states, and California in particular, to cut spending on textbooks from EMPG.
 As education budgets were cut, the company was forced to re-negotiate with bondholders.
 It owed $700 million per year in interest payments for the loan-funded acquisitions.
-The Houghton Miffin brand also fell out of favor with many in the literary community after discontinuing some of its contracts with writers.
+The Houghton Mifflin brand also fell out of favor with many in the literary community after discontinuing some of its contracts with writers.
 O'Callaghan became Chief Executive Officer of Houghton Mifflin Harcourt in April 2009, after the prior CEO retired.

 O'Callaghan refinanced the company in 2009, reducing its debt by $1 billion.
 He tried to sell the Houghton Mifflin business, but turned down the offers he got as being too low.
 In 2010, bondholders that Riverdeep was indebted to converted their debts into equity in the company, and took control of the business in order to avoid bankruptcy.
 This almost completely eliminated the interests of shareholders, including O'Callaghan, whose shares were used as collateral for most of the loans.
 He went from being seventh place in the Sunday Times list of richest people, to the 21st.
 He had $1.2 billion in assets in 2008 and 348 million by the end of 2009, as his 22% stake in the company was almost completely eliminated.
 O'Callaghan continued to serve as CEO until resigning from that position in 2011 and serving as an advisor for an additional year.
 During this time, the company was restructured, reducing its debt by another $4 billion.

-According to The Independent, O'Callaghan became rich by turning a small, high-risk software business into a major corporation, but then lost his fortune investing in old-fashioned print businesses during the downturn.
 O'Callaghan said the company's financial problems were the result of unpredictable market circumstances for textbook purchases and paying too much for the Houghton Mifflin business.
 He blamed "bad timing, and, frankly, bad luck."
 According to The Independent, "he expanded too quickly and took on too much debt just as the credit crisis began."
 The Irish Times said O'Callaghan responded to the crisis quickly thanks to "deft management" and the "loyalty of his business partners."
 The Globe said he was a "freewheeling Irishman" that was skating on "thin ice."
 Business author Paul Carro said O'Callaghan had built "a house of cards" where failure was inevitable.